christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 Another former mining town with declining population.
 Most buildings are typical soviet blocks, and over 50% of the population are ethnically russian, with another 20% from other former eastern bloc countries.
 Other than similar, neighboring towns, Jõhvi never developed any business to the same extend of oil shale mining, which led to a high level of unemployment.

 Almost 92% of Jõhvi voted for independence, and it is home to many of *Iseseisvus* *rahvale*'s most fierce supporters.
-Its vice president was born here, too.

 ##### Sillimäe

 <img src="ressources/Sillamae.png">

-A former closed city of the USSR,
+Sillamäe is a former closed city located in northeastern Estonia.
+Placed colse to the shores of the Gulf of Finland, it offers a unique blend of natural beauty and intriguing history.
+Once a secretive Soviet-era uranium processing center, Sillamäe has multiple locations of interest, with its city centre boasting former soviet architecture, an old city hall, a well equipped port and a valuable thermal power station.

+30 years after being opened up to the world, over 80% of inhabitants still are of russian ethnicity.

 ###### City Centre